A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Simulation setup

 In \eq{eq:volumetric_neutron_emission_rate} the thermal reactivity $\ang{\sigma v}$ is given by fits due to Bosch and Hale \cite{Bosch_NuclFusion_1992}.

 A strong convergence trend can be seen in both the timing and shape of the peaks in $\ang{T_{i}}_{b}$ and $\ang{T_{e}}_{b}$ with increasing base resolution (\fig{fig:bwa_variable_profiles}), indicating that the hydrodynamics of the cavity implosion are properly captured in our simulations.
 This is further exemplified in \fig{fig:convergence_parameter}.
-The two main spikes in the BWA ion temperature correspond to the reflection of the incident shock from the wall and tip of the cavity.
-The subsequent reverberations in the collapsing cavity produce a long-lived plasma in which conduction losses are roughly balanced by the heating due to compression.
-The electrons do not show the same strongly peaked structure since they are treated as incompressible and are therefore isentropically heated through the shock reflection.
-Nonequilibrium states with $T_{i}/T_{e} > 3$ are achieved in this period before equilibration to a temperature of $T \sim 160-180\,\unit{eV}$, which persists for around $10\,\unit{ns}$.
-The role of ion conduction in dissipating the energy imparted to the fuel at the tip of the cavity is therefore likely to be important, as is the rate of temperature equilibration.
-Overall, the strength of the observed trends indicates that our results at a base resolution of 40 cells (smallest cell size of $1.7\,\unit{\mu m}$) provides a suitable reference case for quantifying the impact of changes due to conduction physics, without conflation with issues related to lack of convergence.
+The two main spikes labeled in the BWA ion temperature profile correspond to the first reflection of the incident shock from the simulation axis and the short-lived two-temperature state produced by the reverberation created from multiple interacting shock reflections from the tip of the cavity; this event is hereafter referred to as the \quotes{main reverberation}.
+The subsequent weaker reverberations in the collapsing cavity produce a long-lived plasma in which conduction losses are roughly balanced by the heating due to compression.
+The BWA electron temperature profile does not show the same strongly peaked structure since the electrons are heated isentropically through shocks, as per the scheme used in the FLASH code \cite{Fryxell_AstrophysJSupplSeries_2000}.
+Nonequilibrium states with $T_{i}/T_{e} > 3$ are achieved in this period before equilibration to a temperature of $T \sim 160-180\;\unit{eV}$, which persists for around $10\;\unit{ns}$ as the fuel continues to be axially compressed.
+The role of ion conduction in dissipating the energy imparted to the fuel at the tip of the cavity is therefore likely to be important to the overall heat loss, as is the rate of electron-ion temperature equilibration.
+The strength of the observed trends indicates that our results at a base resolution of 40 cells (smallest cell size of $1.7\;\unit{\mu m}$) provides a suitable reference case for quantifying the impact of changes due to conduction physics, without conflation with issues related to lack of convergence.